xp44mm/Notebook/Functional Programming in JavaScript Part 2. Get functional.md

 Using `compose` (or `pipe`) means never having to declare arguments (known as the *points* of a function), making your code declarative and more succinct or *point-free*.

 Combinators are higher-order functions that can combine primitive artifacts like other functions (or other combinators) and behave as control logic.
-Combinators typically don’t declare any variables of their own or contain any business logic; they’re meant to orchestrate the flow of a functional program.
+Combinators typically don't declare any variables of their own or contain any business logic; they're meant to orchestrate the flow of a functional program.

 相关、独立的操作序列